Mostly Dead

 Past tense.
 Finished event.

-Paul then makes the most incredulous of claims, as if daring us to take him at his word:
+Then Paul makes the most audacious claim in the letter, as if daring us to take him at his word:

 "For he that is dead is freed from sin."